“Am I Separated?”

 Can I get divorced sooner if we are living separately and apart?

 No, you are still required to meet the first condition, which is separation for a period of at least 12 months.

-No. In bygone days the Court required married couples to provide a fault-based reason for separation should they wish to divorce, these days however, the sole and only reason for separation is an "irretrievable breakdown" of the marriage.
+No. Gone are the days when the Court required married couples to provide a fault-based reason for separation should they wish to divorce.
+These days, however, the sole and only reason for separation is an “irretrievable breakdown” of the marriage.

 The fundamental difference is that defacto couples do not need to divorce, so the 12 month time period does not apply.
 Like married couples, defacto couples can continue to live separated under the one roof.